tristwk/DA_bootcamp_capstone_project/Framework.md

 ### Data Analytics Capstone Project

-- Subject: An analysis on Airbnb rent price in Berlin
+- Subject: An analysis on Airbnb rent price in Berlin based on the data accquired on June 2022
 - Objective: To have a deep understanding on **rent price of Airbnb in Berlin** from a host perspective
 - Data source: [inside airbnb](http://insideairbnb.com)
     1. two datasets: <br>